 - Clearly define the roles and responsibilities of both the mentor and the mentee.
 Typically, a mentee is more receptive to feedback if he or she feels like an active participant in the relationship.
 Start with the question: What are the responsibilities of the mentee and mentor?
 For example, the mentee may be required to attend specific training given by the mentor or complete a certain number of mutually determined goals during the mentoring period.

-- Mentors and mentees should work together to develop mutually agreed upon goals.
-These goals become the basis for the mentoring activities.
+- Mentors and mentees should work together to develop mutually agreed-upon goals.
+These goals become the basis for mentoring activities.
 Mentors need to provide constructive feedback to mentees on goal progression.
-Mentees should have an opportunity to be reflective on their actions and be given feedback to review.
+Mentees should have an opportunity to be reflective of their actions and be given feedback to review.
 Mentors must be skilled at actively listening to concerns.
 Feelings are important, and greater trust is established when a mentee feels he or she can safely share thoughts and feelings with the mentor.
 Timing is everything.
 Mentors must be sensitive to the timing of feedback.
 If emotions are high or a mentee seems defensive, mentors need to back off and reschedule another time for giving feedback or address the perceived barriers.
 Value each other’s feedback.
 Even experienced teachers can learn new ways of thinking and doing things.

 - Collaborate to Solve Problems.
 Mentors need to allow mentees the opportunity to identify concerns and potential solutions.
 Mentors should encourage mentees to take risks and do things differently by implementing creative solutions.

 Good mentors will provide guidance, ask difficult questions, help you avoid mistakes, and may not always tell you what you want to hear.
 The best mentor and mentee relationships will start with a relationship built on respect and collaboration.